 The Riesenrad, built in 1897 is one of the oldest ferris wheels in the world.
 It plays an suspenseful role in The Third Man as well as the 80s Bond film The Living Daylights.
 The Prater amusement park has lots more contemporary thrills but a ride on the sedate and iconic wheel gives you one of the best views in Vienna.
 From the red wooden cabins you can enjoy a panorama of city rooftops and the Vienna Woods.

 Entrance to the park is free and the rides are charged individually.
 The Ferris Wheel ticket includes a little exhibition on the history of Vienna told through tableaux displayed in cabins at the entrance to the ride.
+Skip the lines by booking the Ferris Wheel in advance here.
 Riesenradplatz 1

 See why Vienna is famous for art….